 Located in the far north of Israel’s Upper Galilee, the Hula Nature Reserve is both a national park and a major wetland within the Middle East region.
 Home to all kinds of flora and fauna, it is an excellent place for hiking.
-Moreover, it is by far and away the best place in Israel to birdwatch, since it lies directly on the Europe-Africa migration route.
+Moreover, it is by far the best place in Israel to birdwatch, since it lies directly on the Europe-Africa migration route.

 Unbelievably, up until the 1950s, the reserve was nothing more than a malarial swamp.
 Once drained and settled, the area was developed agriculturally but it was decided to leave the central lake as it was, and this became the Hula Valley Nature Reserve.

 Within the reserve, more than 200 species of birds can be spotted, including pelicans, cormorants, egrets, storks, and cranes.
-The recently developed ‘Agmon ha Hula’ (a result of flooding in the area in the 1990s) means that in the spring and autumn, visitors can see thousands of birds flying overhead.
-(Indeed, keen ornithologists have established an annual Bird Festival here).
+The recently developed ‘Agmon ha Hula’ (a result of flooding in the area in the 1990s) means that in the spring and autumn, visitors can see thousands of birds flying overhead (Indeed, keen ornithologists have established an annual Bird Festival here).

 Hula offers excellent guided tours (with detailed explanations about the birds that reside in the reserve), walking trails, observation points, and telescopes.
 The white-tailed eagle (which had become extinct in the wild) has been reintroduced at Hula.
 Moreover, the area is home to herds of water buffalo (whose grazing protects the surrounding environment) and fallow deer.
 They are best viewed from a floating bridge – 600 meters long - which provides a concealed platform over the lake.